geetika016/Conversational_FAQbot/README.md

 10. You can talk to your bot, or share the bot with others, improve it with time etc.

-11. The chatbot server can be hosted on Azure, and then can be deployed to Teams, Slack or Messenger.
+11. The chatbot server can be hosted on Azure, and then can be deployed to Teams, Slack or Messenger:

 	a.
 The [Dockerfile](https://www.docker.com) in the project allows us to upload the action server docker image to docker.
 For more details you can go [here](https://rasa.com/docs/rasa/user-guide/how-to-deploy/#building-an-action-server-image)

 	b.
 Create an Azure VM with the minimum specs :
 		* Ubuntu 16.04 / 18.04
 		* vCPUs : 4-6